 - ·Prepare them by using a routine

 While raising children, you can’t take out the importance of routines as they make the duty of raising them easier.
-They make it easy to get them through school days and even holidays, as they become aware of the next thing to do overtime.
+They make it easy to get them through school days and even holidays, as they become aware of the next thing to do over time.
 If they know the next thing to do, then that’s one less stress for you as a parent.
-Maintaining a particular sleeping routine for your preschoolers, toddlers and even infants make them accustomed to that pattern of doing things and consequently, their body’s mechanisms will get its natural rhythm to settle into a regular sleep-wake cycle.
+Maintaining a particular sleeping routine for your preschoolers, toddlers and even infants make them accustomed to that pattern of doing things and consequently, their body’s mechanisms will get their natural rhythm to settle into a regular sleep-wake cycle.

 Notice what works best for your child and your entire family.
 This could be based on the time you have dinner as well as other family traditions you may be keeping.
 If you want their sleep time to be consistent, it is important that you factor all these things in.
 This way, your child will know when it is time to sleep and it will soon become a time they anticipate.
 The routine could start with turning off the TV, letting them have a warm bath, reading them a bedtime story and then, it could end with singing them to sleep.